domemily/domemily.github.io/_pages/cv.md

 Employment
 ======
-* May 2021-Present: The University of Hong Kong & Centre For Garment Production limited
+* May 2021-Present: The University of Hong Kong & Centre for Garment Production limited
   * Postdoctoral Fellow

 * July 2020-May 2021: Northwestern Polytechnical University